-- Progress: Proficiency Training Model that ensures improved fidelity of practice through the Unit Supervisor level was implemented and is near completion.
-Safety Management protocols and services were implemented and Cost Allocation Plan by DCF. - Next Steps: Continued proficiency training and service array development.
+- Progress: Proficiency Training Model that ensures improved fidelity of practice through the Unit Supervisor level has been completed and is in maintenance phase.
+Safety Management protocols and services were implemented. - Next Steps: Continue maintenance proficiency training and service array development.